Parent & Coaches Info

 This rule applies as well to RHC's End of Year Tournament.

 ALL coaches need RIS AL (coach), and an active police check.
+New coaches, and new to RHC coaches will require a brief interview.

 1 Coach from each team MUST have the Hockey Canada safety course.